SMEs and Business in Mainland China

 MNCs know how hard it can be to get things done.
 Chinese business culture is unique and different.
 Chinese people may be complicated, having different priorities.
 In China MNCs face risk of becoming internally localized, kind of "foreign MNC-SOE".

-WEAKNESSES OF MNCs
+WEAKNESS OF MNCs

 With all marketing resources, brands, Guanxi assets, and government relations, why to worry?
 MNCs are not perfect.